SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 * Collaborating with graphic designers for designs monitor website traffic
 * Troubleshooting website problems
-* Frequent updates on websites
+* Making frequent updates on websites

 ## _Required education_

+* Computer Science Degree (Bachelors)
+* Although not required, but highly recommended, a certificate in web development and data management (For Full Stack Developers)

 ## _Required technical and non-technical skills_